TeamGloomy/LPC-STM32-RRFUserConfigs/K40 CO2 Laser - SKR 2 - ESP - paulg4h/readme.md

  - to not start a job when the lid is open
  - pause a job when the lid is opened while processing
  - pause when the water flow / temperature is out of range *
- - red laser for positionining the working laser (see 3d folder for stl I use to mount it)
+ - red laser for positionining the working laser (see 3d folder for stl I use to mount it, M3 melt nut needed)

 ## Hardware